The Reservists (political party)

 The Reservists (המילואימניקים) is an Israeli political party founded in 2025 by Yoaz Hendel, IDF Reserve Battalion Commander and former Israeli Minister of Communications.
-The party is set to contest the 2026 election, which is scheduled to be held by 27 October 2026.
+The party is set to contest the 2026 election, which is scheduled to be held on 27 October 2026, in an alliance with the New Economic Party.

 Background

 Yoaz Hendel, an IDF reserves battalion commander, was originally affiliated with Likud.
 He first entered the Knesset in April 2019 with Benny Gantz's Blue and White party.
 He served as Ministry of Communications during the Netanyahu–Gantz government in 2020, and again during the Bennett–Lapid government from 2021 to 2022.
 He was in a number of factions during this period and considered running with Ayelet Shaked in the 2022 election before dropping out.
 Outside of politics, he started a movement also called The Reservists to promote universal enlistment, and stronger penalties for draft evasion.

+History

-He began the signature collection process to form a new party in June 2025, which was officially launched in September 2025, and confirmed they would be contesting the 2026 election.
-The party consists of "reservists, families of reservists, wounded IDF soldiers, bereaved families and civilian volunteers", and does not rule out working with anyone, including Netanyahu, Itamar Ben Gvir, or Mansour Abbas.
-The party's platform calls for a Zionist government and a committee of inquiry to investigate the October 7 attacks, as well as some judicial reform that has a "broad consensus".
+Hendel began the signature collection process in June 2025 to form a new party, which was officially launched in September 2025, and confirmed they would be contesting the 2026 election.

-A major issue for the party is conscription for all citizens, including Haredi and Arabs currently exempt from service, and would condition the right to vote on some form of national service.
-Despite 80,000 Haredi men being of draft age, less than 3,000 have enlisted, which has caused manpower issues for the IDF.
-The Supreme Court ruled they must be drafted, but the Haredi parties have continually blocked reform, which Hendel wants to bypass by offering an alternative support base for a government.
-He also noted the demographic imbalance is unsustainable, with 30% of the population projected to be Haredi by 2065.

-Hendel sees the Israeli-Palestinian conflict as a "clash of civilizations", seeing peace as unlikely without change that will take generations.
-He criticized the idea of using investment and engagement to win hearts and minds as like a John Lennon song, which is a mistake that led to the October 7 attacks "with people coming to slaughter us and our kids".

-Other party co-founders and leaders include: lawyer and Reservist's wives forum leader Shvut Ra'anan, Major (Res.)
+Other party co-founders and leaders include: lawyer and Reservist's wives forum leader Shvut Raanan, Major (Res.)
 Yoav Adomi, Captain (Res.)
 Yisrael ben-Shitrit, Mechina head Hadas Crissi, Lt.
 Colonel (Res.)
 Yonatan Bahat, Lt.
 Colonel (Res.)
 Erez ben-Ezra and other leading reservist interests activists.
 The party is advised by Aron Shaviv, who previously worked for Netanyahu during the 2015 election, and for David Cameron during the United Kingdom election a few months later.

+76% of the registered party members voted electronically for new party leaders in February 2026, electing Sandra Alon and Shlomi Damari.

+40 members of the party were expected to elect party leadership on 8 June.
+Hendel was elected as the party head.

+The party selected its candidates on 16 June in "a digital vote".
+The party's slate was announced the next day: Yoav Adomi, Roi Frank, Erez Ben Ezra, Tehila Peretz, Shlomi Damari, and Amalya Kenan.

+By early July, as the party has continued to fall below the electoral threshold, Hendel announced on 7 July that he had allied with Hili Tropper in an alliance named Yesodot Yisrael.
+The name of the alliance changed to Zionist Home – The Reservists later that month.

+The alliance split in early September, with Hendel partnering with Yaron Zelekha's New Economic Party and Tropper joining Gadi Eisenkot's Yashar.
+Eisenkot was reportedly hesitant to include Hendel on his party's list.
+Einat Wilf joined the party on 7 September 2026.

 Policies

+Political affiliation

+The party does not formally affiliate itself with any political bloc, and does not rule out working with anyone, including Benjamin Netanyahu and Itamar Ben Gvir.
+It calls for the formation of a 'Zionist unity government' which includes all political parties currently in the Knesset besides the Arab and Ultraorthodox parties.